-While having the kids back in school feels like a welcome change, it will also mean we’ll resume stressful mornings, packing lunches, and doing homework.
-And, if that isn’t enough, we might be managing an adjusted school schedule, new social distancing guidelines, masks, and new hygiene protocol.
+While having the kids back in school feels like a welcome change, it also means we’re resuming stressful mornings, packing lunches, and doing homework.
+And, if that isn’t enough, we’re managing an adjusted school schedule, new social distancing guidelines, masks, and new hygiene protocol.

 Many of us are relieved to be returning to our workplaces, but there are logistics that are still unclear.
 Will public transportation be available?
 How will we be safe in our crowded offices?
 And how does our company survive the economic slowdown?

 Compound these circumstances with continued lines at the grocery store, sports and activities resuming, and social obligations returning, all with their own guidelines and rules.
 There’s no doubt about it.
 Getting our lives ‘back to normal’ will be much more complicated than we think.